embumila/alx-low_level_programming/0x14-bit_manipulation/README.md

-Return value of a bit  at a certain index
+Get a value of a bit